 KJV – beeve, bull ([phrase] -ock), + calf, + cow, great (cattle), + heifer, herd, kine, ox.

-The same Biblical Hebrew word for morning is used for cattle and cow.
+The Bible uses the same Biblical Hebrew word for morning, cattle and cow.
 Strong traces both back to H1239 (KJV – (make) inquire (-ry), (make) search, seek out).
-Some would argue that we have the same root with two totally different meanings and there’s no connection.
-I hear them but it is also clear that roots with different meanings are definitely interconnected.
-Both literally, figuratively and even poetically.
+Some would argue that we have the same root with two different meanings, and there’s no connection.
+I hear them, but it is also clear that word roots with different meanings are interconnected — both literally, figuratively, and even poetically.

-Take this verse: Deuteronomy 21:3 And it shall be, that the city which is next unto the slain man, even the elders of that city shall take an heifer (H1241) which hath not been wrought with and which hath not drawn in the yoke; The Biblical Hebrew bakar (H1241) is used to refer to a cow … and the implication is clear that this heifer has not been used for plowing.
-This is the literal use of a cow.
+Take Deuteronomy “21:3 And it shall be, that the city which is next unto the slain man, even the elders of that city shall take an heifer (H1241) which hath not been wrought with and which hath not drawn in the yoke” The Biblical Hebrew bakar (H1241) is used to refer to a cow.
+The implication is clear that this heifer has not plowed; this is the literal use of a cow.

-Figuratively when referring to a cow we can, therefore, point out its usage: plowing and the breaking of ground.
-This is the beginning of any new crop until the bright and admirable day of harvest (we recall our visit to the wheat fields).
+Figuratively when referring to a cow, we can, therefore, point out its usage: plowing and the breaking of the ground; this is the beginning of any new crop until the bright and admirable day of harvest (we recall our visit to the wheat fields).

 Dig Deeper into The Explanation